-The Company's Board of Directors held seven meetings and acted by written consent on one occasion during the year ended December 31, 2015.
+The Company's Board of Directors held eight meetings and acted by written consent on five occasions during the year ended December 31, 2016.
 Such meetings consisted of meetings at which a quorum of the directors was present in person or by telephone.
-Each of our directors then serving attended at least 75% of the meetings of the Board and the committees on which they served during 2015.
+Each of our directors attended at least 75% of the meetings of the Board and the committees on which they served during 2016.
 The Company does not have a formal policy with regard to board members' attendance at annual meetings, but encourages them to attend each stockholders' meeting.
-All of the then-current directors attended our most recent annual meeting of stockholders, held on May 7, 2015, except Mr. Dougherty.
+All of the then-current directors attended our most recent annual meeting of stockholders, held on June 8, 2016, with the exception of Dr. Hsiao.